bzw22/SheepDip-2.0/README.md

 SheepDip-2.0
 ============
 The aim of this project is to provide a save means of transfering files from a USB drive of unknown origin to a users computer.
 It builds upon "KittenGroomer" / CIRCLean.
-The main mechanism for
+The main mechanism for this is through flattening of files to a safe format.

 CIRCLean
 ========